Retirement in Latin America: An Overview

-To narrow down the number of destinations, I have used visa considerations as the number one criteria.
+To narrow down the number of destinations, I have used visa considerations as the primary criteria.
 All countries on my list have visa provisions that allow foreigners and/or American citizens to settle in their country without special requirements such as business investment or family ties that would exclude the majority of interested retirees.
 I have also excluded countries that may be pleasant, affordable, and stable, but have very cold and/or damp winters, which many retirees would rather avoid.

 Mexico and Central America

 Mexico’s great advantage for American retirees is its proximity, but what was once an extremely safe and cheap retirement haven for expatriates has become a country wrought by pockets of a violent drug war, in reality most of the country is as safe or safer than most locations in the U.S., as Tim Leffel also points out in his essay on the commercial media's overstatement of the dangers in the greater part of Mexico relative to being at home.
-Another advantage is that Mexico has made it easy for Americans to settle in the country, which helps to alleviate the enormous red tape usually associated with moving to another country.
+Another advantage is that Mexico has made it easy for Americans to move and live in the country, which helps to alleviate the enormous red tape usually associated any such relocation.
 Although most popular retirement destinations are still relatively safe, the ubiquitous drug cartel violence has seriously, if perhaps unfairly, affected Mexico’s reputation as a pleasant and safe destination for American expatriates and retirees, with incredible health care savings to be had.
 Over one million U.S. retirees continue to live quite happily in Mexico, and the government is seeking a target of five million retirees from the U.S. in the future.

 If you still see Mexico as too violent for you, the next closest Latin American retirement destination is Costa Rica.
 Much smaller, safer, and more stable than Mexico, Costa Rica continues to attract expatriates and retirees from North America.
 This has led to the construction of retirement homes and retirement communities, and as a result buying property and living in Costa Rica is no longer as cheap as it once was.